Q&A: A look at US-Canada border after airport stabbing

 Q: WHAT’S THE PROCESS FOR GETTING ACROSS THE BORDER?

-Q: HOW MANY PEOPLE ARE DETAINED AT THE BORDER OR REFUSED ENTRY?
+Q: HOW MANY PEOPLE ARE DETAINED AT U.S. BORDERS OR REFUSED ENTRY?

-A: Customs and Border Protection officials say they deny entry to about 750 individuals a day, which could be due to invalid travel documents, an expired visa or a criminal record in another country.
+A: Customs and Border Protection officials say they deny entry to about 750 individuals a day nationwide.
+That could be due to invalid travel documents, an expired visa or a criminal record in another country.
 About 1,140 people who are not lawfully in the U.S are apprehended daily.
 For fiscal year 2016, the agency reported nearly 416,000 apprehensions of what it describes as “illegal aliens,” about 2,300 of whom were detained on the U.S.-Canada border.

-Q: ARE THERE EXAMPLES OF BORDER AUTHORITIES STOPPING POTENTIAL ATTACKS AT THE CANADIAN BORDER?
+Q: ARE THERE EXAMPLES OF AUTHORITIES STOPPING POTENTIAL ATTACKS AT THE CANADIAN BORDER?

-A: Border officials say officers and agents identify nearly 900 individuals on a daily basis who raise national security concerns.
+A: Border officials say agents at all ports of entry identify nearly 900 individuals on a daily basis who raise national security concerns.
 Spokesman David Long said the “primary mission” of his agency is preventing entry of attackers or weapons in to the country.

 The 1999 arrest of Ahmed Ressam as he arrived at Port Angeles, Washington, by ferry from Canada with explosives in his rental car raised concerns about attackers living and operating north of the border due to lax immigration and refugee laws.
 Ressam was convicted in 2001 of planning to bomb Los Angeles International Airport during millennium celebrations.
 The Algerian who had trained at Osama bin Laden’s camps in Afghanistan was sentenced to 37 years in prison.